WIMS ERC

-Successful development of MEMS and microsystems requires a number of technologies for their fabrication, assembly, and low-cost packaging.
-Integration of new materials is especially critical for both sensing and packaging, and dictates cost, environmental compatibility or biocompatibility, long-term reliability, and manufacturing yield of many microsystems.
-Techniques that are compatible with wafer-level fabrication, low-temperature processing, vacuum and hermetic encapsulation, and standard MEMS postfabrication approaches are needed.
+Successful development of MEMS and microsystems requires a number of technologies for their packaging, assembly, and low-cost fabrication.
+Packaging is especially critical in the successful operation and manufacturing of microsystems.
+The cost, long-term reliability, and yield of many microsystems are often dictated by the package.
+Techniques that are compatible with wafer-level fabrication, low-temperature processing, vacuum and hermetic encapsulation, and standard MEMS postfabrication approaches are needed in many applications.
 Many challenges remain, particularly with respect to material diversity and package integration.
-The research projects include topics in four general areas: wafer-scale bonding and vacuum packaging; assembly, interconnect, and related thin-film technologies; etching and deposition methods for new materials; and mechanical protection and thermal issues.
+Wafer bonding is being investigated, and thin-film approaches are being increasingly developed.
+New methods of pattern transfer to bulk metals, glass, and ceramics are needed.
+In addition to packaging, assembly, and interconnection of different device substrates, MEMS and circuits are required in emerging microsystems.
+Together, micropackaging and microassembly techniques represent some of the primary obstacles in the successful commercial development of microsystems.

 Wireless Integrated Microsystems (WIMS) - An NSF Funded Research Center